Preetam/intro-to-databases/README.md

 ---
 1. Get Python
 2. Clone this repository
-3. Do the examples (they're fill-in-the-blank)
+3. Do the exercises (they're fill-in-the-blank)

 Each example is in its own test case.
 You'll have to use the following to run each of them individually: